carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl9.rst

 being a semi-interesting (but probably still useless) toy. :)

 It is interesting to see how far we've come, and how little code it has taken.
-We built the entire lexer, parser, AST, code generator, and an interactive run-loop (with a JIT!) by-hand in under 1000 lines of (non-comment/non-blank) code.
+We built the entire lexer, parser, AST, code generator, an interactive run-loop (with a JIT!), and emitted debug information in standalone executables - all in under 1000 lines of (non-comment/non-blank) code.

 Our little language supports a couple of interesting features: it supports user defined binary and unary operators, it uses JIT